vidit14/leetcode-timing-reminder/README.md

 - 🕒 Pops up a **reminder modal** when you open any problem on LeetCode.
 - ❗ Blurs the screen until you click "OK".
-- ✅ Option to disable the reminder permanently if you don't want it.
 - ⚙️ Lightweight and privacy-respecting — no data tracking, no extra permissions.

 ---